RajMarkana/RajMarkana/README.md

 * 🌍  I'm based in India
 * 🖥️  See my portfolio at [My Portfolio -RTechCode](http://rtechcode.rf.gd)
 * ✉️  You can contact me at [rtechcode101@gmail.com](mailto:rtechcode101@gmail.com)
-* 🚀  I'm currently working on Charusat E-Connect
+* 🚀  I'm currently working on Personal AI
-* 🧠  I'm learning MERN STACK
+* 🧠  I'm learning AI
-* 🤝  I'm open to collaborating on Web Development and Wordpress
+* 🤝  I'm open to collaborating on Web Development and AI Developement

 ### Skills